 If you’re a homeowner or even simply living in a home with mold problems, you may have heard the words ‘mold remediation’ thrown around.
-Mold – well, we know that sounds serious, but your ‘average joe or jane’ may not be in the loop of all the industry jargon.
+Mold – well, we know that sounds serious, but your ‘average Joe or Jane’ may not be in the loop of all the industry jargon.
 So if you’re one of those people, hi!
 You’re in the right place.
-In this article, we’re going to lay out what exactly mold remediation is and why it’s crucial for you to be informed and know how and when to act.
+In this article, we’re going to lay out what exactly mold remediation is and why you must be informed and know how and when to act.
 Plus, you know, you can sound smart in front of your friends.
 So, let’s get into it!

 The short of the long is that mold grows in damp, humid environments with poor ventilation.
 Now, the cause of that environment will vary, and unfortunately, sometimes, it’s entirely out of your hands and just plain bad luck.